Kami Kim, M.D.

 - Pathogenesis of toxoplasmosis and malaria, parasitic diseases of global significance.
-Working with clinical investigators at the Blantyre Malaria Project in Malawi to understand the clinical impact of HIV co-infection upon cerebral malaria.
+Working with clinical investigators at the Blantyre Malaria Project in Malawi to understand pathogenesis of severe malaria.

 Professional Recognitions & Appointments

-- 1998-2002 Recipient of the Burroughs Wellcome Fund New Investigator Award in Molecular Parasitology
+- Burroughs Wellcome Fund New Investigator Award in Molecular Parasitology, 1998-2002

-- 2001-2003 Burroughs Wellcome Fund New Initiatives in Malaria Research Award
+- Burroughs Wellcome Fund New Initiatives in Malaria Research Award, 2001-2003

 Published over 100 articles in peer reviewed journals including: